jungaretti/bacon/README.md

 # Bacon 🥓

-Bacon deploys your DNS records from simple config files.
+Bacon deploys your DNS records from YAML config files to [Porkbun](https://porkbun.com/api/json/v3/documentation).
 You can use Bacon to deploy, backup, and restore your DNS records.

-You can use Bacon with [Porkbun](https://porkbun.com/account/api).

 ![Demo of bacon deploy](https://user-images.githubusercontent.com/19893438/167231076-2f99e0ce-9ed7-40e4-9b1e-fc2fd578cd0f.gif)